 I am a semi-pro drummer.
-I played in school starting in 5th grade and played all through high school (concert band, marching band, jazz band) then in the Army, I played in bar bands in between deployments.
-Since then, I’ve played all through the Phoenix metro area with a few different bands, and although I don’t make a ton of money from it, I do not play for free, ha ha!
+I’ve played for years with a few different bands, and although I don’t make a ton of money from it, I do not play for free, ha ha!

-So anyways, to a non-musician, songs can seem pretty complicated.
+So anyways, to a non-musician, music can seem pretty complicated.
 And you know what?
-A lot of music IS complicated, but when you think of the most catchy, radio-friendly pop-rock type songs?
-They’re usually very simple and follow a pretty distinct format:
+A lot of music IS complicated, but when you think of the most catchy, radio-friendly pop-rock type songs, they’re usually pretty simple and follow a pretty distinct format:

-All in all, they clock in somewhere around 3- to 4-minutes or so, and typically, they fall relatively close in tempo ranges (BPM – Beats Per Minute).
-They’re simple, catchy, easy to understand, and once you know the formula as far as tuning, timing, and structure?
-They’re easy to replicate!
+They’re usually be about two-and-a-half to three minutes long or so, and typically, they fall relatively close in tempo ranges.
+They’re simple, catchy, easy to understand, and once you know the formula as far as lyrics, tuning, timing, and structure goes, they’re actually pretty easy to replicate.

-A four-piece band (like mine) is usually comprised of a:
+Anyways, a four-piece bar band (like mine) is usually comprised of a: